krakend/krakend-documentation/design/_index.md

 ---
 lastmod: 2019-01-15
 date: 2019-01-14
+aliases: ["/docs/extending/the-big-picture/"]
 toc: true
 linktitle: The big picture
-title: Extending KrakenD, the big picture.
+title: Design principles.
+The big picture.
 weight: 10000
 menu:
   community_current:
-    parent: "150 Custom Plugins and Middleware"
+    parent: "170 Design principles"
 images:
 - /images/documentation/config-router-proxy-packages.png
+skip_header_image: true
 ---
 Before starting to dive into the KrakenD code, you should spend a few minutes understanding the big pieces of the system, how they work, and the philosophy behind it.

-## The KrakenD rules
+## The design rules
-Let's start with the rules followed to code KrakenD (shared with [The Lura Project](https://luraproject.org)), as they answer to architectural design questions:
+Let's start with the rules followed to code KrakenD (shared with [The Lura Project](https://luraproject.org)), as they answer architectural design questions:

 * [Reactive is key](http://www.reactivemanifesto.org/)
-* Reactive is key (yes, it is very, very important)
 * Failing fast is better than succeeding slow
 * The simpler, the better
 * Everything is pluggable
 * Each request must be processed in its request-scoped context

 ## KrakenD internal states
-When you start KrakenD, the system goes through two different internal states: **building** and **working**.
+When you start KrakenD, the system goes through two internal states: **building** and **working**.
 So let's see what happens in every state.

 ### Building state
 The building state administers the service start-up and prepares the system before it can start receiving traffic.
 During the building state, three things happen: